 High pressure alone does not mean that you have glaucoma.
 Your eye care provider puts together many kinds of information to determine your risk for developing this disease.
 The most important risk factors include: Age, near-sightedness, African ancestry, a family history of glaucoma, past injuries to the eyes; a history of severe anemia or shock.
 Your eye care provider will weight all of these factors before deciding whether you need treatment for glaucoma, or whether you should be monitored closely as a glaucoma suspect.
 This means your risk of developing glaucoma is higher than normal, and you need to have regular examinations to detect the early signs of damage to the optic nerve.

 It is important to tell all of your doctors about the eye medications that you are using for glaucoma control.
 In order for these medications to work, you must take them regularly and continuously as they were prescribed.
-Quite simply, the key to the success of medication therapy is patient compliance.[/accordion
+Quite simply, the key to the success of medication therapy is patient compliance.[/accordion Treatment for glaucoma requires a "team" made up of both you and your doctor.
+Your eye doctor can prescribe treatment for glaucoma, but only you can make sure you take your eye drops so never stop taking or change your medications without first consulting your eye care provider.

 Periodic eye examinations and tests are critical to monitor your eyes for any changes because glaucoma can worsen without your being aware of it.
 Your eye doctor will schedule frequent short exams in which they will monitor the pressure within the eye.
 Remember, regular eye exams may help prevent unnecessary vision loss